SteveJustin1963/tec-MINT/MINT 2 MANUAL UPDATED.md

 - However, the choice of instruction uses printable ASCII characters, as a human readable alternative to assembly language.
 - Variables are a to z lowercase and only as single character, double letter allowed if commented at top of program
-- Functions labelled from A to Z uppercase as single character, they are created with begging with `:` and ended with `;`, , double letter allowed if commented at
+- Functions labelled from A to Z uppercase as single character, they are created with begging with `:` and ended with `;`, , double letter allowed if commented at top of program

-top of program
+- if a variable is updated eg a b + and you want to store it, you cannot use ! on its own it must be with a variable, ie b!

 - Z is reserved for interrupt calls.
 You write your interrupt routine under this function.
 - eg :R 1 2 + . ;